 The worst?
 When clients clearly don't value it and don't work with us to create a system that makes it work for them.

 When you have clients where you'll shout at them for a year, "Hey, you need to do this, you need to do that..." and they won't do it for a million reasons.
 Some of them are fine reasons.
 Priorities, whatever.

 But then something bad happens and they're like, "Where's the SEO?"

-And usually that happens when the culture of the company is just, at the top-level, SEO isn't a highly valued thing for whatever reason.
+Usually that happens when the culture of the company, at the top-level, SEO isn't a highly valued thing for whatever reason.
 Rightly or wrongly.
-And so that can be frustrating.
+That can be frustrating.